-There are four approaches of performing integration testing namely - Top down, bottom up, big bang and hybrid integration.
+There are four approaches of performing integration testing namely top down, bottom up, big bang and hybrid integration.
 Let's see each approach one by one.

-Bottom up integration testing is also based increamental approach and starts test flow from lower level modules and then move upwards to higher level modules.
+Bottom up integration testing is also based incremental approach and starts from lower level modules, moving upwards to the higher level modules.
 Again the higher level modules might not have been developed by the time lower modules are tested.
 So, in those cases Drivers are used.
 These drivers simulate the functionality of higher level modules in order to test lower level modules.

 The main advantage of bottom up integration testing is, similar to top-down testing, we don't have to wait for all the modules to get developed before starting testing.